newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor.html.markdown

 * `key` - (Required) Name of the tag key.
 * `values` - (Required) Values associated with the tag key.

+All nested `location_private` blocks support the following common arguments:

+* `guid` - (Required) The unique identifier for the Synthetics private location in New Relic.
+* `vse_password` - (Optional) The location's Verified Script Execution password, Only necessary if Verified Script Execution is enabled for the location.

 ## Attributes Reference